Philleigh

-Philleigh (Eglosros) is a civil parish and village in Cornwall, England, in the United Kingdom; one of the four in the Roseland Peninsula.
+Philleigh (Eglosros) is a civil parish and village in Cornwall, England, one of the four civil parishes in the Roseland Peninsula.
+The civil parish includes the hamlets of Treworlas, Treworthal and a number of smaller settlements.

 Philleigh lies within the Cornwall Area of Outstanding Natural Beauty (AONB).
 Almost a third of Cornwall has AONB designation, with similar status and protection as a National Park.

 The village is the home of Roseland Rugby Club which was formed in 1971.